 Public Law 93-380 (The Family Educational Rights and Privacy Act of 1974) prohibits the release of educational records, other than to certain defined exceptions, without the student's consent.
 One such exception is Section 438(b)(1)(H) which allows release of educational records to "Parents of a dependent student of such parents, as defined in Section 152 of the Internal Revenue Code of 1954."

-Under the provisions of Section 438, the Office of the Registrar will send grades to parents.
+The Office of the Registrar will send grades to parents under the provisions of Section 438 or if the student has completed a Authorization for Parental Access to Student Records Form.
 Grade reports of students who are not dependents, meaning they are not so claimed by parents for income tax purposes, will be sent to the students at their home address.